 Insurance Company Delays

-There are often delays between the time the insurance company receives the signed settlement agreement and when they write a settlement check.
+There are often delays between when the insurance company receives the signed settlement agreement and when they write a settlement check.
 This can happen for several reasons.
-Some insurance companies only write checks on certain days of the week or process payments only a few times a month.
+For example, some insurance companies only write checks on certain days of the week or process payments only a few times a month.
+Others may have the claims process executed in one state, but the check is cut in another.

 How to Prepare for the Wait Before the Settlement Check Comes